rcos/rcos-handbook/docs/mentoring/replacement.md

 If there is no waitlist and we do not get any applicants from the emergency application within 1 full week, we may follow the mid-semester procedure of moving mentors between small groups.

-If a mentor resigns or is terminated due to severe and repeated Code of Conduct violations, it is solely the coordinators' responsibility to choose a new mentor from the waitlist or from the emergency application.
+If a mentor resigns or is terminated due to severe and repeated Code of Conduct violations, it is solely the coordinators' and faculty advisors' responsibility to choose a new mentor from the waitlist or from the emergency application.
+If the mentor in question is also a coordinator, faculty advisors must select a new mentor.

 In all other circumstances barring the passing of a mentor, the mentor leaving may assist in selecting a new mentor.